apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.output.logfile  STRING traffic.out

-   The name and location of the file that contains warnings, status messages, and error messages produced by the Traffic Server processes.
-If no path is specified, then Traffic Server creates the file in its logging directory.
+   The name and location of the file that contains warnings, status messages, and error messages produced by the |TS|
+   processes.
+If no path is specified, then |TS| creates the file in its logging directory.

 .. ts:cv:: CONFIG proxy.config.output.logfile_perm STRING rw-r--r--